+The UW Centers encourages you to make transfer decisions early and to carefully research admissions, general education and specific major requirements.
+Important resources to consult include the Centers' Student Services Office, the University of Wisconsin System's computerized Transfer Information System (TIS), which is available on all campuses and the catalogs and advisors of the intended transfer institution.

-The UW Centers encourages you to make transfer decisions early and to study catalogs and other pertinent information from the institution of your choice to determine general and specific major requirements.
-Consult the campus Office of Student Services for advice about transfer requirements, procedures, and plans as early as possible.
-Subject to the limitations of enrollment management, UW System institutions will give preference in admission to students transferring from the UW Centers.
+Consult the Student Services Office as early as possible for advice regarding transfer admission requirements and procedures.
+Subject to the limitations of enrollment management, UW System will give preference in admission to qualified students transferring from the UW Centers

-Credits earned at a UW Centers campus are University of Wisconsin credits and will be accepted as such by other universities and colleges.
-The UW Centers Associate of Arts and Science Degree is accepted by all University of Wisconsin institutions as fulfilling the university-wide, college, and school general education breadth requirements.
-However, the degree may not fulfill certain major and/or program-specific requirements.
+The UW Centers is fully accredited by the North Central Association of Colleges and Universities.
+Therefore, credits earned in the Centers will be accepted by other colleges and universities in Wisconsin and throughout the country.
+However, students need to plan carefully to assure that they select the courses which will not only transfer for credit but which will also fulfill the specific requirements that they intend.
+The UW Centers Associate of Arts and Science degree is generally accepted by University of Wisconsin institutions as fulfilling the university-wide, college, and school general education breadth requirements.
+However, the degree may not fulfill certain proficiency, major and/or program-specific requirements.

-Most colleges and universities limit the number of credits which can be transferred from a freshmany sophomore school and applied toward a bachelor's degree.
+Most colleges and universities limit the number of credits which can be transferred from a freshman/sophomore school and applied toward a bachelor's degree.
 A maximum of 72 credits can be transferred from a UW Centers campus to a UW bachelor's degree program.
+The UW Centers considers 72 credits to be its program length for purposes of its Financial Aid Office Satisfactory Academic Progress Policy.
+(See earlier section of this catalog page 9.)
 Before you have earned half the credits necessary to complete a bachelor's degree, you should consult an advisor about the total number of credits you can transfer to the university of your choice.
 If you plan to transfer, you will need the following information about admission, housing, and financial aid.

-Admission.
-You must apply for admission to the university or college and provide official transcripts of all high school and postsecondary course work (such as work from a UW Center) you have attempted.
+Admission: You must apply for admission to the university or college and provide official transcripts of all high school and postsecondary course work (such as work from a UW Center) you have attempted.
 At some schools, the particular department or program in which you wish to enroll may require a separate application or you may be required to meet separate entrance requirements.
-Contact your campus Office of Student Services and the transfer university for information on specific application procedures, deadlines, and entrance requirements.
+Contact your campus student services office and the transfer university for information on specific application procedures, deadlines, and entrance requirements.

-Housing.
-Arrangements for housing at a university campus are handled in various ways.
+Housing: Arrangements for housing at a university campus are handled in various ways.
 Usually you are required to file a separate application for housing or you must make your own arrangements for private housing.
 Housing arrangements should be considered early in your transfer process.

-Financial aid.
-If you wish to receive financial aid at your transfer university, indicate this on the admission application, request information about application procedures and any separate application form the university may use, and ask your campus.
-Office of Student Services to request a financial aid transcript for your transfer university.
+Financial aid: If you wish to receive financial aid at your transfer university, indicate this on the admission application, request information about application procedures and any separate application form the university may use.
+Ask the Centers Financial Aid Office and the financial aid offices of any other colleges you've attended to send a financial aid transcript (FAT) to your transfer institution.
+(This is different from the academic transcript required for admission).
+Forms to request a FAT are available in the Student Services Office.
+There is no charge for the FAT.

-Transfer problems.
-If you encounter transfer credit problems or other transfer related problems, consult your campus Office of Student Services.
-If you have specific questions about other University of Wisconsin System institutions, contact the Admissions Office on the specific campus or call the toll-free UW HELP number (1-800-442-8459).
+Transfer problems: If you encounter transfer credit problems or other transfer related problems, consult your campus student services office.
+If you have specific questions about other University of Wisconsin System institutions, contact the admissions office on the specific campus or call the toll-free UW HELP number: 1-800/442-6459.